RF-Fox/Pretty-Wow-Privacy/README.md

 # Pretty-Wow-Privacy
 Pretty Wow Privacy (PGP) Web Client

 A simple web client to Create PGP keys and encrypt/decrypt PGP messages.
+You can use this online over at http://ethereumtech.biz but it is safer to download and use locally.

 This would not be possible without the following people/programs: